ars-magna/sdvx-feeder/README.md

 Tray app to feed keyboard inputs to analog inputs for SDVX.. eventually...

-I will keep the most current binary compiled in here or whatever so feel free to grab it here: https://github.com/ars-magna/sdvx-feeder/raw/master/sdvx-feeder/bin/Debug/sdvx-feeder.exe
+I will keep the most current binary compiled in here or whatever so feel free to grab it in its current state here: https://github.com/ars-magna/sdvx-feeder/raw/master/sdvx-feeder/bin/Debug/sdvx-feeder.exe

 Check back for updates because right now it does nothihng haha lole